chxadr/edgeai-orangepi/README.md

 $ sudo systemctl reload ssh
 ```

 If you check the status of the SSH service, you will see it listens on the new port.
-You can confirm by checking the active sockets the user have access.
+You can confirm that by checking the active sockets.

 ```
 $ ss -unplat